 But times have changed.
 Liquor bans and curfews now take effect at the snap of a finger.
 In Makati City, officials even prescribed businesses a drink count—the number of alcoholic beverages they could sell—and required them to sell food, as well.
 Under the Covid-19 pandemic’s quiet oppression, Poblacion’s existential crisis took root.

+The chaos, the old mix of grit and homeliness that served it so well over the years, was the heart of Poblacion.
 It is tough to run a business in the Philippines under these circumstances: closures, disappearing profit margins, and expenses follow small businesses that have little protection.
 In Poblacion, running a small business meant racing against time.

 Poblacion’s fiefdoms are micro, small, and medium-sized enterprises (MSMEs).
-These MSMEs are the lifeblood of the Philippine economy, whose survival hinges on consumer spending.
+These MSMEs are the lifeblood of the Philippine economy , whose survival hinges on consumer spending.
 Capitalization for these enterprises can swing from Php 5,000 lows to Php 100 million highs; by the trade department’s reckoning, 99 percent of businesses in the Philippines were of this nature in 2019.

 For entrepreneurs with capital and credit brave enough to deal with the red tape in government, some measure of glory awaits.
 A startup—whether a restaurant, a bar, or a café—materializes and starts the process of carving cultural capital.

+Reginald Prospero, Krapow.
+Aside from deliveries, Krapow offers al fresco dining, so locals can still swing by to get their fill of Thai street food.
 In a bid to save MSMEs, the Philippine government released a Php 10 billion stimulus package for entrepreneurs, meant to give them some interest-free wiggle room.
 After all, MSMEs power 35.7 percent of the economy, employing more than half of the country's labor force.

 A laundry list of problems awaited them: few to no customers, curfews, meeting rent, intractable landlords, mounting expenses, lockdown, liquor bans, and clamped cars.
 It also didn’t help that Poblacion has one of the highest rents in the city.